xaur/writings/201808xx-decred-for-custody-providers.md

 Ticket price is set by market forces, a ticket currently costs 95 DCR or $3,300.
 To maximize influence and rewards one should buy new tickets as soon as old ones have voted.
 Large holdings result in high ticket turnover that requires action every day.
 Users have a choice: either have a hot wallet running 24/7 that buys new tickets automatically, or manually buy new tickets periodically.
 The latter removes the need to maintain an always running computer and is more secure, but at the cost of increased inconvenience or reduced participation.

-A custody provider is in the perfect position to maintain always running wallets that continuously re-deposit DCR and cast votes on behalf of clients.
+A custody provider is in the perfect position to maintain always running wallets that continuously buy tickets and cast votes on behalf of clients.

 For clients, this system is an opportunity to increase the value of their holdings by making good decisions about the future of Decred.